wavesplatform/docs.wavesplatform/docs/en/blockchain/token/waves.md

 ## Leasing

 The owner of WAVES can lease them via a [Lease transaction](/en/blockchain/transaction-type/lease-transaction).
 WAVES received on lease are included in the [generating balance](/en/blockchain/account/account-balance).
 Block generators send back different percentages as rewards to lessors.
-The lessor can cancel the lease at any time via a [Lease Cancel transaction](/en/blockchain/transaction-type/lease-transaction).
+A lessor can cancel the lease at any time via a [Lease Cancel transaction](/en/blockchain/transaction-type/lease-transaction).
 [More about leasing](/en/blockchain/leasing)

 ## How to Get WAVES